pran-7-5/eco_style/README.md

 Snake wrapped around neck because his name is Kal(time), we are actually not in a cyclical path, we are in a helical path, which means the world will not be in the same position next year after revolving around the sun.
 Yeah, nasa is a liar, the clock we are using is actually not good, very imperfect, so I have my own calendar.
 Just a quick note: your birthday actually changes every year.

-The moon on his head represents soft light, His other name is soma(luna)...
+The moon on his head represents soft light, His other name is soma(luna).

 wife(this is even more dangerous creature than the guy)
 ________________________________________________